 Freedom and democracy aren’t always linked with the way organisations run, but that was the topic of the Freedom At Work summit, organised by Worldblu this week in Miami.
 That was question was not asked by some California startup but by David Marquet, describing his time as Captain of a nuclear submarine in the US Navy.
 More on him shortly.

-Research by Worldblu found that freedom-centred companies grew their revenue, over a three year period, by more than six times as much as the standard stock market.
-Between 2010 and 2013 they grew their revenues by an average 103% compared to just 15.4% for the S&P 500.
+Research by Worldblu found that freedom-centred companies grew their revenue, over a three-year period, by more than six times as much as the standard stock market.
+Between 2010 and 2013 they grew their revenues by an average of 103% compared to just 15.4% for the S&P 500.
 That is quite a claim.

 Choose your manager?
 Or have no managers!